lifeomic/cli/README.md

 run `lo auth` as username and password credentials are not used for this credentials grant.

+You can also provide an API key or access and refresh tokens in the `PHC_ACCESS_TOKEN` and `PHC_REFRESH_TOKEN` environment variables.
+With these set, you can bypass using `lo auth`.

 #### API Keys

 If you wish to use an API key, then you need to create an API key